ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A slight chance of rain showers.
 Partly sunny, with a high near 73.
-South wind 10 to 14 mph, with gusts as high as 21 mph.
+South wind around 10 mph, with gusts as high as 18 mph.
          Chance of precipitation is 20%.<br></div>
    </p>
    <p>